 Dr. Woody’s secondary research areas are Social/Personality and Learning Enhancement.

 Visit the Centre for Collaborative Research on Hoarding for a complete list of publications.

 - David Shakow Early Career Award for Distinguished Scientific Contributions to Clinical Psychology (2000)

-Dr. Woody is currently accepting graduate students.
+Dr. Woody is currently not accepting graduate students.